GauravKhulway/Covid_DBMS_Project/README.md

 Data Set used:- https://ourworldindata.org/covid-deaths

-Aim of the project: It definitely does give us some interesting insights into the real world data rather than just seeing what is on news websites.
+Aim of the project: It definitely does give some interesting insights into the real world data rather than just seeing what is on news websites.

 Insights from the project: